adi-gor/Final-Year-Project/README.md

 message update interval time to 15 seconds.
 The feature of downloading sensor data into a CSV format requires MS Excel or any other application that can read file stored in this format.
+The system also features a Machine Learning based crop recommendation system that is integrated into the main website.
+Upon giving the required environmental and soil parameters, the program recommends most suitable crop that could be grown by running a highly accurate Machine Learning Model.
+This helps the farmer to choose crops that may give maximum yield.
+As India is a huge country impacted by the vagaries of climate, appropriate crop selection becomes a question of utmost importance.

 A. Node MCU connectivity